 Students are often uncertain about whether they qualify for or need Accommodation Services.
 At Loras College, Accommodation Services are available at no additional cost to students with documented disabilities, but some students do not request them, and their academic performance is affected.
-In the Lynch Office of Disability Services we hear a variety of reasons why students did not seek services until after they experienced difficulties.
+In the Lynch Learning Center we hear a variety of reasons why students did not seek services until after they experienced difficulties.
 They include:

 I received services when I was in (elementary school, middle school, high school), but I stopped receiving support in (elementary school, middle school, high school), and I didn’t think I was eligible for services in college.

 I “grew out” of my learning disability, AD/HD, etc., and thought I no longer needed services.

 I was diagnosed, but I never received services, so I didn’t think I needed them in college.

 I have a disability, but I wanted to try college “on my own” without support.

 I am embarrassed about requesting services because my (peers, professors) might think I’m not competent.

 I have always thought that I had a disability, but I’ve never been diagnosed.